webplatform/docs-wpd/Compatibility_Info/Phase_1/index.md

 ===Result Details and Consistency===
 The manual data is missing detailed information on when a given browser first started supporting a particular feature, indicating only '''“Supported”''' in some fields, while the CanIUse data more consistently reports the version.

+There are discrepancies between reported results in the manual data and the CanIUse data; these will need to be researched and accurate, test-driven results should be used.

 ===Prefixes and Polyfills===
 The CanIUse data has information on the following states of support:
 * Supported